Even in old age, you can still learn a new language.

 Yes, young folks have certain advantages.
 But so do you!

-When you’re older, you can draw upon many life experiences and may have done a lot of studying in your times.
+When you’re older, you can draw upon many life experiences, and you may have done a lot of studying in your time.

 In other words, you can better direct your language learning.

 This is a huge advantage.